This post may contain affiliate links. Please read my privacy policy.

 Korean Chicken

 I love Korean food, especially Korean chicken.
-I am glad that I live in a city where great Korean food are plentiful: Korean BBQ, tofu house, regular Korean restaurants, fast food joints, and more.
+The bold flavors and unique combos always hit the spot.
+I’m super lucky to live in a city where amazing Korean food is everywhere: Korean BBQ, tofu houses, regular Korean restaurants, fast food joints, and more.
+It’s like a food adventure every time I go out.

 Spicy Korean Chicken Sauce